henrynoble01/venql-clone/README.md

 -learnt how to change svg colors based on screen size

 after this project go back to section 2, 3 and 4 and work on the sticky nav on scrollbars

+- i just realized this today images should always be 100% but their width should be controlled using a parent element that means that images in html should always be wraped inside a parent element